MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

 > [!Note]
 > Use the instance identifier (instance_id) provided during Dynamics 365 Fraud Protection setup process.
 Without this instance_id, you cannot integrate with device fingerprinting.

-3. For backend onboarding, provide the SSL certificate for this subdomain to the Dynamics 365 Fraud Protection team.
+3. For backend onboarding, generate the SSL certificate for this subdomain.
+4. To initiate the SSL certificate exchange process, contact DFPHelp@microsoft.com.

 ## Integrate device fingerprinting with your website